christopherhuntley/ba510-docs/.ipynb_checkpoints/Syllabus-checkpoint.md

 ## Learning Objectives

 * To introduce and reinforce fundamentals of data modeling and relational database systems
-* To provide students with hands-on knowledge of Structured Query Language
+* To develop hands-on Structured Query Language skills
 * To provide students with an understanding of design skills needed to create databases from original source data
-* To enable each student to apply course concepts through a database-based business analytics project
+* To apply course concepts through a database-backed business analytics project

 ## Instructor
 Christopher L. Huntley
-Dolan School of Business, Room 1122
+Dolan School of Business, DSBN 205E
 Email: chuntley@fairfield.edu

 ## Office Hours
-  * Tuesdays 5:00-6:15pm
-  * Mondays and Thursdays 12:15-1:00pm
+  * Tuesdays, Wednesdays & Thursdays 5:00-6:15pm
   * Other times are by appointment only.
 However, email works well, especially when the instructor is otherwise unavailable.

 ## Resources